The one where the Doctor and Amy become throw-up.

 - Author Appeal: Scotland has its own spaceship.

-- Bad Vibrations: Played with — the Doctor's first hint of the Beast's existence is when he notices that the liquid in a glass of water isn't vibrating, which it should be if the Starship had engines running.
+- Bad Vibrations: Inverted — the Doctor's first hint of the Beast's existence is when he notices that the liquid in a glass of water isn't vibrating, which it would be if the ship had engines running.

-- Big Damn Heroes: Liz 10 blasting those smilers.
+- Big Damn Heroes: Liz 10 blasting those Smilers, saving the Doctor and Amy.

 - Bizarre Alien Biology: The Star Whale grows tentacles into the ship and has some sort of anti-squid tentacular tail.